-There are three main types of NHL found in children.
+There are 3 main types of NHL found in children.
 Like many illnesses, they have quite complicated names.
-These are
+These are:

 The lymphoblastic type is the most common type of childhood T cell NHL.

-- Only one part of the body and in the lymph nodes around it or
+- only in one part of the body and in the lymph nodes around it

-- In 2 or more areas or groups of lymph nodes on one side of the diaphragm (the muscle that divides the chest and abdominal cavity and helps with breathing) or
+- in 2 or more areas or groups of lymph nodes on one side of the diaphragm (the muscle that divides the chest and abdominal cavity and helps with breathing)

-- Parts of the body or lymph nodes on both sides of the diaphragm or
+- in parts of the body or lymph nodes on both sides of the diaphragm

-- In more than one place in the abdomen or
+- in more than one place in the abdomen

-Stage 4 means the lymphoma has spread to another part of the body such as the bone, liver or brain
+The lymphoma has spread to another part of the body such as the bone, liver or brain.

 Chemotherapy is the most important treatment for children with NHL.
-They usually have a combination of chemotherapy drugs.
-The drugs used may include
+Children usually have a combination of chemotherapy drugs and steroids.
+These include:

 The treatment may last from a few months to up to 2 years.
 Your child’s doctor will discuss the treatment options with you.